 In Zall Gjoçaj, four village elders who had served as community representatives were recently fired from their public offices.

-Koleci admits that such actions have made it more difficult to convined the general population to take part in rallies.
+Koleci admits that such actions have made it more difficult to convince the general population to take part in rallies.
 Many citizens are unaware of their rights, afraid of consequences and intimidated by the police and the prosecutors.
 Despite such misgivings, around 150 people still show up at the movement’s protest actions.

 Silence from the media and dismissal from courts